 If this all existed back in the mid-2000s, I may have quit my job even sooner.
 We had a smaller community, focused around forums, but even then it was a fun community to be a part of and share ideas.
 Facebook didn’t go public outside of universities until 2006.

 The community exists today is amazing and so incredibly supportive.
-It's just a bigger, more vibrant and connected version of what existed when I quit.
+It’s also just a lot bigger, with people sharing their experiences, more vibrant and connected version of what existed when I quit.

 Just kidding — I didn’t quit because you only live once.